-We used the American Community Survey (ACS) social characteristic data to identify some societal characteristics for each community in Clatsop County.
+We used American Community Survey (ACS) social characteristic data to identify some societal characteristics for each community in Tillamook County.
 Of specific interest are those households speaking Spanish and individuals with disabilities.
 Both datasets are important because they have a direct bearing on tsunami outreach and education (e.g., providing material that has been translated) and in terms of identifying those with disabilities who may need additional assistance with developing evacuation plans or actual evacuation.
 As noted previously, a limitation of these data is that they span the entire community and are not at a resolution that would allow us to better define these statistics by tsunami zone.
 Additional information relating to the use of ACS data may be found in Appendix A of Bauer and others (2020).

-Table 3-10 identifies the number of Spanish-speaking (and other languages) households in coastal Clatsop County.
-Overall, Spanish-speaking households are highest in Astoria, Warrenton, and Seaside, while Astoria has the largest group of Spanish households that speak limited English.
-Astoria also has the largest group of households speaking other languages.
+Table 3-10 identifies the number of Spanish-speaking (and other languages) households in coastal Tillamook County.
+Overall, Spanish-speaking households are highest in Tillamook, Oceanside, and Bay City, while Tillamook has the largest group of Spanish households that speak limited English.
+Tillamook also has the largest group of households speaking other languages.

-Table 3-11 presents information on the percentages of people with disabilities in coastal Clatsop County.
-Overall, these results indicate the proportion of the local population with disabilities ranges from a low of ~13% in Warrenton to highs of 27% in Seaside and 33% in Jeffers Garden.
-Of particular concern is the relatively large number of individuals with vision, cognitive, or ambulatory disabilities in Seaside and Jeffers Garden.
-Cannon Beach has ~13% of its population classified as needing ambulatory care.
-These results point to the need to better understand those with disabilities in the tsunami zone, as many of these people will almost certainly need help evacuating from the tsunami zone.
-Because the ACS data are not sufficiently detailed, not all of these individuals may reside in the tsunami zone; local emergency managers may wish to assess specific community needs.
+Table 3-11 presents information on the percentages of people with disabilities in coastal Tillamook County.
+Overall, these results indicate the proportion of the local population with disabilities ranges from a low of ~15% in Bay City to highs of 32% in Garibaldi and 29% in Pacific City.
+Of particular concern is the relatively large number of individuals with vision, cognitive, or ambulatory disabilities.
+These include: